FawkesOficial/FreeTubeAndroid/README.md

 ## Contact
 If you ever have any questions, feel free to make an issue here on GitHub.

-## Upstream Donations
+## Donations
-If you enjoy using FreeTube Android, you're welcome to leave a donation using the following methods to support upstream development and maintenance.
+If you enjoy using FreeTube Android, you're welcome to leave a donation using the following methods to support development and maintenance.
+* [Liberapay](https://liberapay.com/MarmadileManteater) _(goes to creator of FreeTubeAndroid)_

-* Bitcoin Address: `1Lih7Ho5gnxb1CwPD4o59ss78pwo2T91eS`
+* Bitcoin Address: `1Lih7Ho5gnxb1CwPD4o59ss78pwo2T91eS` _(goes to upstream maintainers)_

 While your donations are much appreciated, only donate if you really want to.
-Donations are used for keeping the website up and running and eventual code signing costs.
+Donations are no strings attached and do not come with the expectation of having your requests fulfilled.

 ## License
 [![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.html)